chrissearle/jb_badge/README.md

 # javaBin badge

-Uses a GC9A01A display and a Teensy 4.1 microcontrolle (since the 4.1 has a micro-SD card slot).
+Uses a GC9A01A display and a Teensy 4.1 microcontroller (since the 4.1 has a micro-SD card slot).

 Displays different images on screen.